 Airlines are working to improve accessibility, but airports also need to step up.
 People with disability are making regular complaints, and older people are likely to just give up travelling by air.
 Not good for the travel industry or tourism.
 So a well researched guide is welcome in this space.
 Wayfinding is far more than just good signage – it starts with the whole building design.
-In airports it’s about the customer experience and promoting independent travel.
+Airport wayfinding is about the customer experience and promoting independent travel.
 That’s regardless of age or ability.

 Enhancing Airport Wayfinding for Aging Travelers and Persons with Disabilities is a comprehensive guide for wayfinding professionals, signage designers, and interior designers.
 It is published by the US Transportation Research Board’s Airport Cooperative Research Program.
 It comes with a checklist that emphasises community consultation as part of their universal design approach to wayfinding.
-The detailed guide also has a companion PowerPoint presentation that covers the key elements with lots of pictures.
-The presentation is 15MB and is downloadable from the main webpage and is a good way to get across the key points.
-There are eight chapters in the guide:
+The PDF is free but you need to sign in.